IFRS and US GAAP Accounting for Leases (2 days)

 IASeminars is registered with the Texas State Board of Public Accountancy as a CPE sponsor.
 Our CPE Sponsor ID is: 009689.
 This registration does not constitute an endorsement by the Board as to the quality of our CPE Program.

-- Our New York City seminars take place in 4 star professional conference facilities, generally in city-centre hotels like the Marriott, Sheraton or Hilton brands.
+- This event will be held at NYC Seminar & Conference Center.
 Detailed Joining Instructions are sent to all registered participants by email approximately one month before the event.
 The Joining Instructions will confirm exact venue details and nearby (or onsite) hotel recommendations with bedroom rates where available.
 Coffee and lunch will be provided.

 - Our London seminars take place in 4 star professional conference facilities, generally in city-centre hotels like the Marriott, Sheraton or Hilton brands.
 Detailed Joining Instructions are sent to all registered delegates by email approximately one month before the event.
 The Joining Instructions will confirm exact venue details and nearby (or onsite) hotel recommendations with bedroom rates where available.
 Coffee and lunch will be provided.